 Pneumatic – This refers to a system which uses air to provide a physical force.
 Examples of pneumatic technology on our shrink wrapping machinery are ‘pushers’ which are arms that push each product in turn into the wrapper or ‘sealing jaws’, which come down in turn between each bagged product to seal it separately from the next.

 Servo – A servo is a control system which allows precise movement of motors for accuracy and speed.
 This technology is an upgrade from pneumatic technology.

-Shrink Tunnel – Tunnels, either double or single chamber, are separate machines that complete a shrink wrapping line and come after the sealing unit.
+What is a Shrink Tunnel? – Tunnels, either double or single chamber, are separate machines that complete a shrink wrapping line and come after the sealing unit.
 Their purpose is to tightly shrink the film that has been placed around the products in either the bags sleeves or tubes as just described.
 This is done with heat which reacts with the film to make it shrink down.
 The use of heat sometimes leads to these machines being called shrink ‘ovens’.

-Single Chamber – This term refers to the size of the ‘oven’ area of the shrink tunnel, between the infeed and outfeed belts.
+What is a Single Chamber Shrink Tunnel?– This term refers to the size of the ‘oven’ area of the shrink tunnel, between the infeed and outfeed belts.
 A single chamber is the standard size, which allows the film around most packs to be exposed to the heat for long enough as it moves through to shrink down neatly and tightly.

-Sleeve Sealer – These machines utilise two single-wound shrink film reels, one sat above and one sat below.
+What is a Sleeve Sealer?– These machines utilise two single-wound shrink film reels, one sat above and one sat below.
 The machine seals the film layers together on each side, effectively creating a ‘sleeve’ with two open ends, hence the machine’s name.
 A typical product that would be wrapped on a sleeve sealer would be a multi-pack of water bottles.
 This equipment is predominantly used in transit applications.